Board of Directors

 Dr. Evie Dennis:

 A former superintendent of the Denver Public Schools and a National Track & Field Hall of Famer, Dr. Evie Dennis has served USATF in numerous capacities over the past four decades.
-In June 1980, she convened the constitutional convention for became The Athletics Congress (later USATF), and served as TAC's acting president.
-She was chef de mission for the United States Olympic Committee delegation at the 1988 Olympic Games, and has been involved in U.S. team processing for every Olympic Team since 1976.
-Dr. Dennis has also served as a USATF delegate to the International Association of Athletics Federations, and as past Chair of USATF's Diversity and Leadership Committee.
+In June 1980, she convened the constitutional convention, which became The Athletics Congress (later USATF), and served as TAC's acting president.
+She was chef de mission for the United States Olympic Committee delegation at the Seoul 1988 Olympic Games, and has been involved in U.S. team processing for every Olympic Team since 1976.
+Dr. Dennis has also served as a USATF delegate to the International Association of Athletics Federations, and as previous Chair of USATF's Diversity and Leadership Committee.